fdch/thornblower/usage.md

 - carrier frequency: `L1` (random)
 - modulator frequency: `R1` (random)
 - modulator amplitude: `R2`
+- trigger rate: `L2`
 - envelope shape: `square`
-- envelope tempo: `triangle` (random)
+- envelope tempi: `triangle` (random)
-- trigger rate: `L2`

 ### lor || lorenz noise

-This is a noise that comes out of the computation of the Lorenz System of equations at different speeds.
+This is a noise that comes out of the computation of two Lorenz System of equations, one for each channel.

 - onoff: `circle`
-- bandpass filter (vcf): `Left Analog`
-- speed || pitch-like change: `R2` (NOTe: Very fast speeds result in computation overload.
+- speed || pitch-like change: `L2 R2` (NOTE: Very fast speeds result in computation overload.
 This is intentional.
 Be conscious and careful at higher speeds)

 ### im || impulse

-This is a chaotic-like variant of the Frequency Modulator that consists of two generators.
+This is a chaotic-like variant of the Frequency Modulator that consists of two generators, one for each channel.

 - onoff: `PAD`
-- generator A: `Left Analog`
+- generator 1: `Left Analog`
-- generator B: `Right Analog`
+- generator 2: `Right Analog`
+- envelope shape: `square`

 ---